 Foundation for Senior Media Arts Code: MED Description: Media Arts is designed to introduce students to Film, TV and New Media with a range of audio and visual media.
 The comprehension of media is vital in a student's everyday life.
 This subject encourages students to derive meaning from the digital world around them and interact with it appropriately.
 Media Arts allows students to design, produce and critique a range of media products and manipulate technologies to create meaning.
 Working in groups and as an individual, students will be provided with opportunities to utilise devices and software within the media studies genre to produce their own work.
 Prerequisites: A sound achievement (C) in Year 9 English Learning Experiences: Students will engage in a variety of learning experiences within the Film and TV industry.
-Some examples are listed below: Work effectively in group projects that will co-ordinate planning, filming and editing; negotiating schedules, equity in work load, and technical issues Complete a storyboard based on a film script identifying different shots, angles and transitions Analysis of media texts within the classroom such as films and short movies Make productions for real audiences such as peers and the school community Use editing technologies to manipulate images produced by others to create new meaning Understand how media constructs representations through products to appeal Assessment: to target audiences The program assesses the three core elements of design, production and critical appraisal of film and television: Design Students will complete tasks in the design criteria which can include using oral and written treatments, character outlines, character images, three-column scripts, film script/screenplay, shooting script/shot list and storyboard Production Students will create a complete video or sequences of a video, animation, camera footage, editing, soundtrack and advertisement Critique Students will critique media texts through either extended writing or oral presentation Career Pathways: Some career pathways for Media Arts are advertising professional, film composer, producer, director, set designer, sound editor, film editor, visual effects coordinator, media industry specialist, post-production specialist, film critic, camera operator and screenwriter.
+Some examples are listed below: Work effectively in group projects that will co-ordinate planning, filming and editing; negotiating schedules, equity in work load, and technical issues Complete a storyboard based on a film script identifying different shots, angles and transitions Analysis of media texts within the classroom such as films and short movies Make productions for real audiences such as peers and the school community Use editing technologies to manipulate images produced by others to create new meaning Understand how media constructs representations through products to appeal to target audiences Assessment: The program assesses the three core elements of design, production and critical appraisal of film and television: Design Students will complete tasks in the design criteria which can include using oral and written treatments, character outlines, character images, three-column scripts, film script/screenplay, shooting script/shot list and storyboard Production Students will create a complete video or sequences of a video, animation, camera footage, editing, soundtrack and advertisement Critique Students will critique media texts through either extended writing or oral presentation Career Pathways: Some career pathways for Media Arts are advertising professional, film composer, producer, director, set designer, sound editor, film editor, visual effects coordinator, media industry specialist, post-production specialist, film critic, camera operator and screenwriter.

 Foundation for Senior Physics and Chemistry Code: PCY Description: All students study core science in Year 10 but this elective aims to provide further foundation content and assessment techniques to prepare students for senior Physics and Chemistry.
 Students who intend to study Physics and Chemistry in Year 11 must choose this elective.
 These subjects are foundation subjects for many careers.
 Students who have chosen to study these subjects in Year 10 and beyond, to Year 11 and 12 have found themselves much better prepared for their tertiary studies.
 Selecting them in Year 10 is an opportunity to try the challenge without the penalties involved in changing subjects in Year 11 - in previous years students have surprised themselves by actually enjoying and mastering them!
-Semester 1 will cover Physics topics and Semester 2 Chemistry topics.
-Students may choose to do only one semester of the elective instead of both.
-Prerequisites: None Learning Experiences: PHYSICS Students will undertake studies for one semester in the following topics: Electronics Wave Motion Energy Forces CHEMISTRY Students will undertake studies for one semester in the following topics: Chemical EquationsStoichiometry Assessment: Students will be assessed each semester.
+Physics and Chemistry topics will be alternated each term.
+This provides exposure to both subjects each semester.
+Prerequisites: None Learning Experiences: Physics Students will undertake studies for one semester in the following topics: Projectile Motion Wave Motion Thermal Physics Magnetism Chemistry Students will undertake studies for one semester in the following topics: Chemical Reactions Stoichiometry Organic Chemistry Assessment: Students will be assessed each semester.
 They will take the form of data test, experiment, research investigation, and exam.
 Career Pathways: Chemistry and Physics form the foundation for many careers in the areas of science, medicine and health, mining and engineering, building and technology, sport and exercise science, astronomy and beyond.